puppetlabs-toy-chest/puppet-quest-guide/quests/package_file_service.md

     pasture start &

+As the process starts, it will write some output to your terminal, but will not prevent you from entering new commands.
+If you want a clean prompt for your next command, just hit the `enter` key.

 <div class = "lvm-task-number"><p>Task 6:</p></div>

 Use the `curl` command to test the Pasture API.
 The request takes two